wazuh/wazuh-documentation/source/getting-started/use_cases/intrusion_detection.rst

 Rootcheck and Syscheck are the Wazuh main components responsible for detecting malware and anomalous behaviors.

 :ref:`Rootcheck <reference_ossec_rootcheck>` detects abnormal behavior among files, processes, and ports.
 The Rootcheck engine checks hidden processes and ports.
-It also scans the content of a file or registry key looking for particular patterns or strings.
+It also scans the content of files or registry keys looking for particular patterns or strings.

 :ref:`Syscheck <reference_ossec_syscheck>` is responsible for the FIM module that watches the files within the monitored directories during a scheduled scan.
 Syscheck also compares the actual state of the file with the information stored in the FIM baseline when the operating system reports that a particular file has changed.